 Among wood floors, bamboo flooring is surprisingly hard—it's just as durable as hardwoods such as oak and maple—and better yet, it's more resistant to water damage than most woods.
 Cleaning bamboo flooring is therefore relatively easy.
 But there are regular maintenance tasks that have to be performed periodically if you want to keep the bamboo looking its best.

-The following tips are general guidelines, but make sure to follow any manufacturer-provided instructions when caring for a bamboo floor.
+The following tips are general guidelines, so make sure to follow any manufacturer-provided instructions when caring for a bamboo floor.

-You should also be familiar with the warranty that was provided with the floor so that you do not take actions that might void that warranty.
+You should also be familiar with the warranty that was provided with the floor so that you do not take actions that might void it.

 Everyday Cleaning: Dust, Dirt, and Grit